Berlin0610/CTTR/README.md

 ## Code

-For business inquiries, please contact Mr. CHEN Bolin (email: bolinchen3-c@my.cityu.edu.hk) if necessary.
+The program is for commercial use so that the related code cannot be published.
+If necessary, please contact Mr. CHEN Bolin (email: bolinchen3-c@my.cityu.edu.hk) and we will help to test your data for academic development.